-Before joining Leiden University, I was a lecturer in the Department of Political Economy at King’s College London (2012-2015).
-I have held postdoctoral research fellowships at the Max Planck Institute for the Study of Societies in Cologne (2011-2012) and the European University Institute in Florence (Max Weber programme, 2010-2011).
-I have also been a visiting fellow at Johns Hopkins University (SAIS, Washington DC, 2011) and the University of Amsterdam (2008-2010).
-I earned my PhD in Politics at the University of Lausanne (Switzerland) in June 2010.
-I am one of the convenors of the ECPR Standing Group on the politics of Welfare and Social Policy Reform.
+Before joining Leiden University, I was a lecturer (Assistant professor) in the Department of Political Economy at King’s College London.
+I have held positions at the Max Planck Institute for the Study of Societies in Cologne, the European University Institute in Florence and the University of Amsterdam.
+In June 2010, I earned my PhD in Politics at the University of Lausanne (Switzerland) , where I grew up.
+I hold Swiss and Portuguese citizenships, and I speak French, English, Portuguese, German, Italian, and Dutch.

 I occasionally blog here and tweet here.
 My research or commentary have been reported in outlets such as Science, the Times Higher Education, the New York Times, The Nation, Slate, El Paìs, and Mediapart.
 My writing has appeared in the Washington Post, the Financial Times, Foreign Policy, CNN and Jacobin, among others.
 I am usually happy to answer media enquiries.